-With respect to Proposals 1 and 6, abstentions will have no effect on the outcome of the vote.
-With respect to Proposals 2, 3, 4 and 5, abstentions will have the same effect as an "against" vote.
-Broker non-votes will have no effect on the outcome of the vote for Proposals 1, 2, 3, 5 or 6.
-Broker non-votes will have the same effect as an "against" vote with respect to Proposal 4.
+Abstentions and broker non-votes will have no effect on the outcome of the vote for Proposals 1, 2, 3, 5 or 6.
+Abstentions and broker non-votes will have the same effect as an "against" vote with respect to Proposal 4.
+Abstentions and broker non-votes will, however, be counted as present and entitled to vote for purposes of determining whether a quorum is present at the annual meeting.